 What if robots could sense human pheromones that we did not know we were emitting?
 Could they also control us with pheromones?
 The work the Pheromone Bots tells a science fiction story of new interactions between humans & robots through an experimental multi-channel work of animation and sound.

 In this fictive story, robots have gained new sensing capabilities, which allow them to understand both pheromones and the body languages of humans and to use this understanding to manipulate us.
-Robots have taken human and micro forms and they are imbedded in our workplaces as coworkers, in elevator doors and buttons and this allows corporate interests and pharmaceutical companies to change our emotional states without our awareness.
+Robots have taken humans and microforms and they are embedded in our workplaces as coworkers, in elevator doors, and buttons and this allows corporate interests and pharmaceutical companies to change our emotional states without our awareness.

 While this work is currently a science fiction sound and animation installation, we are on the cusp of understanding how to read molecules of fear and happiness emitted from our bodies.

-These works portend and predict futures where action on a macro scale may affect action at a micro and nanoscale.
+These works portend and predict futures where action on a macro scale may affect action at the micro and nanoscale.

-Interaction at the nanoscale with our informational/nano prosthetics are advancing quickly.
-The next revolution that will sweep our planet will clearly be the impact of nanotechnology on our biological nature as it conjoins with the macro-scale human sensorial; visual/olfactory systems as with the nanogloves.
+Interaction at the nanoscale with our informational/nano prosthetics is advancing quickly.
+The next revolution that will sweep our planet will clearly be the impact of nanotechnology on our biological nature as it conjoins with the macro-scale human sensorial; visual/olfactory systems as with the nano-gloves.
 Conflations of these data streams intelligently conjoined will mean a new form of veterinary science.

 The Pheromone Bots, 2010 commissioned by the Maison d’Ailleurs, Musée de la science-fiction, de l’utopie et des voyages extraordinaires, Switzerland, By Ken Rinaldo with 3D modeling and animation by Ken Rinaldo, Mario Serrano and Seung Hwa Yoon